MichaelRCruz/silicon-beach/act-i/the-preface.md

 07:12
 43°01'26''N, 87°55'02''W

-**this textbook should come with an answer key and a perforated telescope.**
+**This textbook should come with an answer key for the problem set and a perforated telescope for perspective.**